Diiego-H/EchoLink/README.md

 # EchoLink

+University project: Music based Social Media.
+Final university project involving all the process from the conception of a software product.
+Introduction to Agile methodologies (SCRUM & KANBAN).
+This repository is a copy of the one hosted by the university's GitHub Classroom, so the Product Backlog, Sprint Backlog...
+All the SCRUM documentation is not present.

+## Introduction

 EchoLink is a full-stack application featuring a FastAPI backend, a Vue.js frontend powered by Vite, and a PostgreSQL database managed with PgAgent.
 This README provides instructions on how to set up and run the project, as well as guidelines for contributing to the codebase.

 ## Table of Contents